Tom O'Higgins: 1966 presidential election

-An example of the O'Higgins attempting to emulate modern American politics could be seen on 28 May 1966, when a small light aircraft dropped ballons with Fine Gael slogans on them down onto the city of Limerick during an O'Higgins motorcade procession.
-Observing these new tactics, the journalist John Healy of the Irish Times observed "The Fine Gael tail is up.
+An example of O'Higgins' attempt to emulate modern American politics could be seen on 28 May 1966 when a light aircraft dropped balloons bearing Fine Gael slogans onto the city of Limerick during an O'Higgins motorcade procession.
+Observing these new tactics, the journalist John Healy of The Irish Times observed, "The Fine Gael tail is up.
 It is running as it has not run for a long time.
 It will be an interesting finish indeed".

 Polling was not yet a feature of Irish politics in 1966; instead parties still generally relied on their constituency branches to provide a sense of grassroots sentiment.
-When Fianna Fáil received feedback from their branches about the O'Higgins campaign, they were quickly panicked.
+When Fianna Fáil received feedback from their branches about the O'Higgins campaign, they became highly concerned.
 Although de Valera remained officially committed to not campaigning, he began to make several public appearances on the pretence of commemorating 1916.
-De Valera's campaign manager was then Minister for Agriculture and future leader of Fianna Fáil Charles Haughey.
-Responding to the momentum of the O'Higgins campaign, Haughey announced £5.5 million in spending targeted at farmers just five days before polling began.
+De Valera's campaign manager was then Minister for Agriculture and future leader of Fianna Fáil, Charles Haughey.
+Responding to the momentum of the O'Higgins campaign, Haughey announced £5.5 million in spending targeted at farmers just five days before voting began.

-The results of the election were agonisingly close; by a margin of just 10,718 votes (1% of the total vote), de Valera managed to etch out a victory.
+The results of the election were agonisingly close; by a margin of just 10,718 votes (1% of the total vote), de Valera managed to secure a victory.
 Years later, O'Higgins would remark in his autobiography that he felt he had conducted himself well in the race and was glad he was able to maintain his dignity and that of his family.
 Paraphrasing the Duke of Wellington's remarks about the battle of Waterloo, O'Higgins described the race as "a close run thing".
 As of 2022, the result of the 1966 contest remains the tightest margin of any Irish presidential election.

 Deputy leader of Fine Gael

 Although not victorious in the 1966 election, O'Higgins' image had been greatly enhanced by the contest; at the 1969 Irish general election O'Higgins moved from the Laois-Offaly constituency to the newly created Dublin County South, where he topped the poll.
 In April 1972, O'Higgins was named the first-ever deputy leader of Fine Gael.
 In this role, O'Higgins was looked at by some in Fine Gael as an intermediary between the liberal and conservative wings of the party.
-As deputy leader, O'Higgins made a number of trips to Northern Ireland in the face of the emerging Troubles, and was one of the Fine Gael representatives at the funerals of those killed on Bloody Sunday in 1972.
+As deputy leader, O'Higgins made several trips to Northern Ireland in the face of the emerging Troubles and was one of the Fine Gael representatives at the funerals of those killed on Bloody Sunday in 1972.

 Anticipating running for president again in May 1973, O'Higgins did not contest the earlier 1973 Irish general election that February.
-In the aftermath of the general election, his diplomatic skills were once again called upon, as he looked to as a broker between Fine Gael and the Labour party as they attempted to form a governing coalition, which was ultimately successful.
+In the aftermath of the general election, his diplomatic skills were once again called upon, as he looked to as a broker between Fine Gael and the Labour Party as they attempted to form a governing coalition, which was ultimately successful.